When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Amusement park at sunset

-Taking a small group to the theme park is exciting and relatively easy, especially if you can fit them all in one car!
-The teens can run around, trying all the rides, before pausing for classic theme park food and drinks.
+Taking a small group to an amusement park is exciting and manageable.
+Since you can likely fit everyone in one or two cars, logistics are easy.
+The teens can run around, scream on roller coasters, and share funnel cakes until the park closes.

 14. Spa Day